-- 1. Gain knowledge of the current professional definition of "at-risk". - 2.
-Increase knowledge of the contemporary definitions and assessment strategies use in the assessment of children who are, or who have the potential of becoming, "at-risk". - 3.
-Understand the contemporary rationale and evidence, including laws, used in the support of early intervention programs oriented toward children who either have been assessed or who are at risk for becoming developmental delayed. - 4.
-Analyze how specific biological, environmental, and psychological circumstances affect the development and learning of young children. - 5.
-Become aware of the signs and symptoms of young children who are in emotional, psychological, and behavioral distress. - 6.
-Describe IEP and IFSPs in treating children at risk. - 7.
-Identify community and professional sources, resources, and strategies commonly employed in relation to referring or obtaining services for children who are at risk; including inclusionary programs. - 8.
-Skill development in relation to the observation, assessment, and intervention plan construction of children and families of children who are potentially at risk
+- 1. Explain the meaning of "at-risk" for young children in context. - 2.
+Identify strategies used in the assessment of children who are, or who have the potential of becoming, at-risk. - 3.
+Explain the laws designed to protect children and those used in the support of early intervention and special education programs serving children at-risk. - 4.
+Analyze how specific biological, environmental, and psychological contexts affect the development and learning of young children. - 5.
+Identify the signs and symptoms of young children who are in emotional, psychological, and behavioral distress. - 6.
+Describe the IDEA referral process for children and how IFSPs and IEPs play a critical role in supporting the educational needs of children at risk. - 7.
+Identify community and professional sources, resources, and strategies commonly employed in relation to referring to and obtaining services for children who are at risk.